1-800-935-2620 Speak to a Tour Expert

 Transport: Settle in and scan the scenery from the convenience of a private vehicle.

-Accommodation: Cura Hotel Canakkale (or similar)
+Accommodation: Hotel Artur Canakkale (or similar)

 Meals: Breakfast Lunch Dinner